Multivariate Distributions

 Wishart Distribution

 The Dirichlet distribution placed a prior on probability vectors.
-In Bayesian multivariate analysis, we also need priors on covariance matrices themselves.
-For example, when inferring the parameters of a multivariate normal model.
+In Bayesian multivariate analysis, we also need priors on covariance matrices themselves — for example, when inferring the parameters of a multivariate normal model.
 The Wishart distribution fills this role: it generalizes the gamma distribution from positive scalars to positive definite matrices.
+In this section we follow the standard machine-learning notation (see, e.g., Murphy, Probabilistic Machine Learning): \(D\) denotes the matrix dimension and \(N\) the sample size.

 Definition: Wishart Distribution

-Note that one is about sampling properties of the estimator (frequentist), and the other is about prior beliefs and posterior inference (Bayesian).
-In practice, both deal with uncertainty in covariance matrices, and the same distribution arises in both roles - just with different interpretations.
+Note that the first application concerns the sampling distribution of an estimator (a frequentist usage), while the second concerns prior beliefs and posterior inference (a Bayesian usage).
+Both deal with uncertainty in covariance matrices, and the same distribution arises in both roles — just with different interpretations.

 Connections to Machine Learning

-With the multivariate framework now in place from covariance matrices (Part 6) through correlation (Part 7) to multivariate distributions (this part), we have the probabilistic foundations needed for statistical inference.
-In Part 9, we turn to maximum likelihood estimation, the principal method for fitting probabilistic models to observed data.
+With the multivariate framework now in place — covariance, correlation, and the principal multivariate distributions — we have the probabilistic foundations needed for statistical inference.
+We next turn to maximum likelihood estimation, the principal method for fitting probabilistic models to observed data.